IC 549 - Irregular Galaxy in Sextans

 Apparent size of IC 549The following table reports IC 549 apparent angular size.
 The green area displayed on top of the DSS2 image of IC 549 is a visual representation of it.

 The image below is a photograph of IC 549 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 549 - Irregular Galaxy is classified as Irregular (I) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 549 - Irregular Galaxy in the Hubble de Vaucouleurs sequence.
+IC 549 - Irregular Galaxy in Sextans is classified as Irregular (I) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 549 - Irregular Galaxy in Sextans in the Hubble de Vaucouleurs sequence.